dmlarionov/RabbitMQ.TraceableMessaging/README.md

 ### Example

-You may get usage patterns from [example project](https://github.com/dmlarionov/RabbitMQ.TraceableMessaging-example1).
+You may get more usage patterns from [example project](https://github.com/dmlarionov/RabbitMQ.TraceableMessaging-example1).